Frequently Asked Questions

 How do students apply for federal assistance?

-In addition to the College Scholarship Service (CSS) Financial Aid PROFILE, we do require that students complete the Free Application for Federal Student Aid (FAFSA) to be considered for financial aid other than merit-based assistance.
+Students complete the Free Application for Federal Student Aid (FAFSA) to be considered for federal and most state of Tennessee programs.
 The FAFSA information allows us to determine a student's potential eligibility for certain federal aid programs and helps us to maximize the overall types and amounts of aid that can then be offered to each applicant.
+Undergraduate students: You may apply for federal financial aid programs through the FAFSA and elect not to complete the CSS PROFILE.
+However, the majority of financial assistance we offer is through institutional financial aid programs and the PROFILE application is required to be considered for these funds.

 My tax return will not be completed by the time I need to complete the FAFSA or PROFILE application.
 Should I wait to complete the applications or estimate my income?